sequelize/sequelize/.github/ISSUE_TEMPLATE/other_issue.md

 Check http://sscce.org/ or https://stackoverflow.com/help/minimal-reproducible-example to learn more about SSCCE/MCVE/reprex.
 -->

-### StackOverflow / Slack attempts

-If you have tried asking on StackOverflow about this, add a link to that here.

 ### Additional context

 Add any other context or screenshots about the issue here.

 ## Issue Template Checklist